dyno-might/dyno-might.github.io/categories/psychology.md

 permalink: /categories/psychology/
 ---

-People on the internet are always dunking on the Meyers-Briggs quiz, calling it pseudoscience and meaningless and laughing at anyone that believes in it.
+People on the internet are always dunking on the Myers-Briggs quiz, calling it pseudoscience and meaningless and laughing at anyone that believes in it.
 Typically, people propose to use the Big-5 test instead.
 Thing is, those two tests are [almost the same thing](/in-defense-of-myers-briggs.html).
 The main difference is if/how you discretize the axes.
 Thus, I proposed a new system to give Myers-Briggs results with a finer discretization.

 * To underline this point, I went so far as to create a no-nonsense [MBTI quiz](/mbti/).
 Beyond giving a finer discretization, I think this might be the fastest MBTI quiz on the internet, just due to the interface.